MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/install-teams-apps.md

 ---
 # Install apps as an admin

-IT admins can install Teams apps for some or all users in their organization.
-Developers can create some Teams apps to work on Outlook and Microsoft 365 Apps (formerly office.com).
-You can easily preinstall the apps on all the supported hosts.
+IT admins can install Microsoft Teams apps that work on Microsoft Outlook and the Microsoft 365 app (formerly known as Office.com) for some or all users in their organization.
+You can easily preinstall the apps on the supported hosts.
 Alternately, you can let users install apps on their own.
 The prerequisites for app installation are:

 * Allow use of apps in your org using the options in the Org-wide app settings.
 * Allow the required apps.
 Individual apps can be [blocked by an admin](manage-apps.md#allow-or-block-apps) or can be [blocked by the developer](/microsoftteams/platform/concepts/deploy-and-publish/add-default-install-scope#block-apps-by-default-for-users-until-an-admin-approves).